henryburon/henryburon.github.io/_posts/2023-12-05-polyglotbot.md

 5. **Waypoints to Movement**
     * Finally, the robot uses the *write_letters* package to convert the waypoints to movement and draw the letters on the board.
-    * This package makes use of our custom *move_robot* Python wrapper to plan and execute robot arm paths using the MoveIt!
+    * This package makes use of our custom *move_robot* Python API to plan and execute robot arm paths using the MoveIt!
 MoveGroup and ExecuteTrajectory Action Clients, respectively.
     * We make use of MoveIt!'s *compute_cartesian_path* service so as to follow a more direct and stable path when writing the letters, as opposed to *compute_ik*.

 ![The Robot Is Cool](/assets/images/the_robot_is_cool.jpeg)